AOI: Bionix: Interludes

 The album featured skits with a character by the name of Reverend Do Good, which worked as social commentary as well as the intros and outros of the songs.
 The final Reverend Do Good skit acts as one final advertisement for Ghost Weed as heard on De La Soul's previous album, Art Official Intelligence: Mosaic Thump.
 A mischievous teenager takes a hit of the substance, then morphs into Slum Village frontman J Dilla, who provides the intro and outro to the marijuana-themed song "Peer Pressure" (which he also produced).

+Critical reception

+The album received generally favorable reviews.
+Robert Christgau stated: "Sampling Tavares, Wings, Dr. Buzzard, Laura Nyro, and the Fat Boys--but just barely, more as a sign of what they've been playing than of how they want to sound—they flow as smooth as the '70s grooves they once left back in the old school.
+Philosophically woman-friendly and musically woman-dependent, they segue effortlessly into Slick Rick sex ed and the orgasmic mock-mock-melodrama of 'Pawn Star'; their gospel chorale is no less on concept than their Reverend Do Good takeoffs.
+Anyone who ever wondered what hip hop might sound like when it grew up now has an answer.
+It sounds like a good marriage in a black 'burb, complete with doubts, weed, and a principled refusal to ignore the existence of Somalia."